Skip to content

 Elderberry cuttings are only available during the winter dormant season till very early spring.
 Buy Elderberry Cuttings in Canada here.
 If something is out of stock and to get a reminder when they become available, sign up to newsletter (scroll to bottom of page & enter email).

 If you are wondering: How do I grow elderberry in Canada?
-Follow these steps and you're on your way to success!
+Follow these steps below and you're on your way to success!

 HOW DO I STORE ELDERBERRY CUTTINGS?